 Our financing costs and as a result, our business, financial condition and results of operations, are affected by changes in interest rates.
 A substantial portion of our borrowings are linked to benchmark lending rates published by the PBOC.
-The PBOC benchmark one-year lending rates in China (which directly affects the property mortgage rates offered by commercial banks in the PRC) as of December 31, 2017, 2018 and 2019 were 4.35%.
+The PBOC benchmark one-year lending rates in China (which directly affects the property mortgage rates offered by commercial banks in the PRC) as of December 31, 2017, 2018 and 2019 and June 30, 2020 were 4.35%.
 The PBOC may raise lending rates in the future, in which case our business, financial condition and results of operations will be adversely affected as a result.
 We are also exposed to fluctuations in the Hong Kong Interbank Offered Rate ("HIBOR") and the London Interbank Offered Rate ("LIBOR"), to which the interest rate for some of our borrowings, including offshore loan facilities with various banks, are linked.
 For details on such indebtedness, see "Description of Other Material Indebtedness."
 Higher interest rates may increase our finance costs, and our business, financial condition and results of operations could be adversely affected.
-As of December 31, 2019, we had RMB126,555.3 million (US\$ 18,178.5 million) of outstanding borrowings (including the July 2017 Notes, the January 2018 Notes, the March 2018 Notes, the October 2018 Notes, the February 2019 Notes, the July 2019 Notes and various offshore facilities), and the effective interest rate on our outstanding borrowings was approximately 5.6%.
-Our interest expenses on the total borrowings for the years ended December 31, 2017, 2018 and 2019 were RMB5,734.0 million, RMB6,899.1 million and RMB8,765.9 million (US\$1,259.1 million), respectively.
+As of June 30, 2020, we had RMB141.2 billion (US\$20.0 billion) of outstanding borrowings (including the July 2017 Notes, the January 2018 Notes, the March 2018 Notes, the October 2018 Notes, the February 2019 Notes, the July 2019 Notes and various offshore facilities), and the effective interest rate on our outstanding borrowings was approximately 5.5%.
+Our interest expenses on the total borrowings for the years ended December 31, 2017, 2018 and 2019 and the six months ended June 30, 2019 and 2020 were RMB5,734.0 million, RMB6,899.1 million, RMB8,765.9 million, RMB4,069.6 million and RMB4,478.6 million (US\$633.9 million), respectively.